Testing and learning structured quantum Hamiltonians: Testing and learning without quantum memory

 \subsection{Learning without memory}

-In this section, we use the subroutines that we established in Section~\ref{sec:tecnicalsubroutinesmemory} to remove the need for quantum memory in our learning algorithms. \begin{theorem} Let $H$ be a $n$-qubit Hamiltonian with $\norm{H}_{\infty}\leq 1$ and $\Tr[H]=0$.
-There are memory-less algorithms to learn $H$ up to error $\eps$ with probability $\geq 1-\delta$ such that \begin{itemize} \item if $H$ is $k$-local, require just $\exp(O(k^2+k\log (1/\eps))\log(n/\delta)$ queries and total evolution time. \item if $H$ is $s$-sparse, require just $O(s^4n/\eps^8)$ queries and $O(s^{3.5}n/\eps^7)$ total evolution time. \item if $H$ is $k$-local and $s$-sparse, require just $\min\{\exp(O(k^2+k\log (1/\eps)),O(s^{4}k)/\eps^8)\}\log(n)$ queries and $\min\{\exp(O(k^2+k\log (1/\eps)),O(s^{3.5}k)/\eps^7\}\log(n)$ total evolution time. \end{itemize} \end{theorem} \begin{proof} The proofs of these results follow by mimicking the proofs of \cref{theo:locallearning,theo:sparsitytesting}.
-We first substitute Pauli sampling by \cref{lem:memorylessPaulisampling} in stage 1.
-Note that in the case where the Hamiltonian is promised to be local we just have to estimate the $O(n)^k$ Pauli coefficients $\{|\widehat{U}_x|^2\}_x$, so in this case we pay just a factor $k\log(n)$ when applying \cref{lem:memorylessPaulisampling}.
-In case we are only promised sparsity, we need to estimate the $4^n$ coefficients, so we should pay a factor $n$.
-Similarly, we can substitute the swap test by \cref{lem:memorylesscoefestimation} in stage 2, which does not incur on extra costs. \end{proof}
+In this section, we use the subroutines that we established in Section~\ref{sec:tecnicalsubroutinesmemory} to remove the need for quantum memory in our learning algorithms. \begin{theorem} Let $H$ be a $n$-qubit traceless Hamiltonian.
+There are memory-less algorithms with probability $\geq 1-\delta$ such that \begin{itemize} \item they learn $H$ up to error $\eps$ in $\ell_\infty$ error using $\widetilde{O}(\norm{H}^8n/\eps^8)$ queries and $\widetilde{O}(\norm{H}^7n/\eps^6 )$ total evolution time, \item if $H$ is $k$-local, they learn $H$ in $\eps$ error in $\ell_2$ norm using just $\exp(O(k^2+k\log (\norm{H}^2/\eps)))\log(n/\delta)$ queries and total evolution time. \item if $H$ is $s$-sparse, they learn $H$ in $\eps$ error in $\ell_2$ norm using just $\widetilde{O}(\norm{H}^8s^4n/\eps^8)$ queries and $\widetilde{O}(\norm{H}^7s^3n/\eps^6 )$ total evolution time, \end{itemize} \end{theorem} \begin{proof} The proof of the first bullet point results follow by mimicking the proofs of \cref{algo:unstructuredlearn}, but substituting Pauli sampling by \cref{lem:memorylesscoefestimation} and \cref{lem:ShadowHamEstimation} by \cref{lem:memorylesscoefestimation}.
+The second and third bullet points follow from the first as \cref{theo:locallearning,theo:sparselearning} followed from \cref{theo:unstructuredlearning}.
+The memory-less subroutines, \cref{lem:memorylesscoefestimation,lem:memorylessPaulisampling}, incur in quadratically more queries and an extra factor due to the union bound over the set of potentially non-zero Pauli coefficients of $H$ that appears in the proof of \cref{lem:memorylessPaulisampling}.
+Note that in the case where the Hamiltonian is promised to be local, the Pauli support is of size at most $O(n)^k$, so in this case we pay just a factor $k\log(n)$ when applying \cref{lem:memorylessPaulisampling}.
+In case that there is no promise or we are only promised sparsity, any of the $4^n$ Pauli can be non-zero, so we have to pay a factor $n.$ \end{proof}